ForsakenIdol/website-v3/README.md

 The database contains application data.
 At the present moment, this will likely be a single table containing GitHub repository information.
 The schema of this table has not been decided yet.
 In the interests of learning a new type of database and because [`npm pg`](https://www.npmjs.com/package/pg) has over 3 times the number of weekly downloads over [`npm mysql`](https://www.npmjs.com/package/mysql), the database will be created in PostgreSQL.

-### 2. Database Server
+### 2. Database Server (Middleware)

 **Stack**: Express.js (JavaScript)

 The server is middleware that sits in front of the database and exposes CRUD operations.
 This serves 2 main purposes:

-- Validating incoming HTTP requests for PUT, GET, PATCH, and DELETE operations, e.g. if the request is formatted incorrectly or if authentication data was not sent with the request.
+- Validating incoming HTTP requests for PUT, GET, and DELETE operations, e.g. if the request is formatted incorrectly or if authentication data was not sent with the request.
+We do not need a PATCH route as the database is transient and can be wiped and restored as required.
 - Abstract the database away from the frontend, making switching databases easier if desired or required.

 ### 3. GitHub Cronjob